DragonSpeed: European Le Mans Series

 In 2016, the team purchased an Oreca 05-Nissan car to compete in the LMP2 class of the European Le Mans Series with Hedman, Ben Hanley and Nicolas Lapierre.
 They had four podiums in six races, including a win at Spa.
 This was enough for fourth place in the LMP2 standings.

 For 2017 the team bought two Oreca 07-Gibson cars.
 The car #21 retained the same Hedman-Hanley-Lapierre line-up, while car #22 was branded as G-Drive Racing with Memo Rojas, Léo Roussel as their full-time drivers.
 Ryō Hirakawa due to his Toyota commitments was forced to miss Red Bull Ring and Circuit Paul Ricard rounds.
 He was sustained by Nicolas Minassian.
 The team had their first double, winning Monza round.
 G-Drive branded car won the series after their five podiums in six races.

-The team will continue to stand out car #21 in the LMP2 category of the 2018 European Le Mans Series with the same line-up of drivers (Hedman-Hanley-Lapierre).
+The team continued to stand out car #21 in the LMP2 category of the 2018 European Le Mans Series with the same line-up of drivers (Hedman-Hanley-Lapierre).
+The team had to enjoy a 5th place finish in the final standings, with two podium placements.
+DragonSpeed continued into the 2019 European Le Mans Series season with a small tweak in drivers, with Lapierre being replaced by James Allen.

+As well as year before, the #21 also finished fifth, this time with a singular victory.
+In 2020, the main lineup became Memo Rojas, Ryan Cullen and Timothe Buret, as the team took into a collaboration with Racing Engineering.
+Team regulars, Hedman and Hanley, appeared in the fourth round of the championship, but their entry got disqualified from the round.

+In 2021, DragonSpeed came back to fielding a lineup of Hedman and Hanley in the championship, with Menzenes,Montoya and Taylor joining them for various rounds.
+They however didn't race the full season, and out of four contested rounds, only finished two.
+The most recent outing of DragonSpeed in European Le Mans Series was in the 2023 season.
+The lineup of Henrik Hedman, Juan Pablo Montoya and his son, Sebastian Montoya, brought back a seventh position in the standings for LMP2 Pro/Am category.